 - In a delightful 17th-century mansion, the Musee Cantini shows a remarkable collection of Fauve and Surrealist art.

-- MuCEM (Museum of the Civilisations of the Europe and the Mediterranean) was opened in 2013 in a splendid modern building.
+- MuCEM (Museum of the Civilisations of Europe and the Mediterranean) was opened in 2013 in a splendid modern building.
 At the entrance to the Old Port and facing the sea, it takes a vast subject, looking at the culture of a varied, diverse culture.

 - Chateau d’If.
 Take the boat trip out to the famous Chateau d’If where Edmond Dantes was wrongly imprisoned in The Count of Monte Cristo by Alexandre Dumas.
 Today it’s a good place to get away from the Marseille crowds.
 Combine it with a visit to the Iles de Frioul.